 particularly on the front edge at the "fabric path".

 the degree of shine, or lack of, to the black paint, and the amount of scratches or "pin marks" on the surface.
 I'll look closely to see whether the clearcoat finish is pealing, uneven or the lid and tell me honestly whether the carry case has a musty smell.
-All of those factors play into the value.
+All of those factors play into the value and desirability.

-is loss to the gold decal decoration that runs around the perimeter of the flat table portion, particularly in front of and to the left
+is wearing away of the gold decal decoration that runs around the perimeter of the flat table portion, particularly in front of and to the left